rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 **Platforms**: Android, WM/CE<br>

 ###ClientSSLCertificate
 Specifies location of the '.p12' formatted certificate file used for client SSL authentication.
 This setting is used in any [Network API](/api/Network) call that sets up a secured SSL connection requiring client authentication, including get, post, downloadFile and uploadFile.
 This setting takes effect only if `verifyPeerCertificate` is enabled.
-If `verifyPeerCertificate` is set to fail and remote server requests the client certificate, connection fill fail.<br>
+If `verifyPeerCertificate` is set to fail and remote server requests the client certificate, connection will fail.<br>

 **Configuration Identifier**: CLIENTSSLCERTIFICATE<br>
 **Possible Values**: Fully qualified local path. (case sensitive)<br>
 **Platforms**: Android<br>

 ###ClientSSLCertificatePassword
 Specifies the password used with a client certificate.
 This setting takes effect only if `verifyPeerCertificate` is enabled.
-If `verifyPeerCertificate` is set to fail and remote server requests the client certificate, connection fill fail.<br>
+If `verifyPeerCertificate` is set to fail and remote server requests the client certificate, connection will fail.<br>

 **Configuration Identifier**: CLIENTSSLCERTIFICATEPASSWORD<br>
 **Possible Values**: Password<br>